CSA-OCP-GER/azure-serverless-bootcamp/Module 3 - Event Grid/readme.md

 Two sets of sample files have been provided for you in the supporting-files folder of this module.

-### Tips
+### Bonus Tips

 1. Using Event Grid will allow you to subscribe to `Microsoft.Storage.BlobCreated` events and have then pushed anywhere in real time.
-[Here is a quickstart](https://docs.microsoft.com/en-us/azure/event-grid/blob-event-quickstart-portal).
+[Here is a quickstart](https://docs.microsoft.com/azure/event-grid/blob-event-quickstart-portal).
 1. You can deploy a pre-built web app by clicking the button below to send your events to and see them flowing in real time.
 Super handy for testing.

     <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fazure-event-grid-viewer%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>